Christmas Fair November 19th 2022

 — Sarah Lang

 Thanks so much for coming along to our Christmas coffee on Friday 6th December 2019 and having a go at making a seasonal pomander and an aromatherapy roller.
 Sonia Lee and Lizzie MacRae our creative experts helped us enjoy a festive morning and a big thank you to Mint Fig for supplying delicious mince pies.
 See more on Facebook.

 Also, it was so nice to see so many parents at Lana Thai our local Musselburgh restaurant while the children enjoyed their Christmas Feasts, the food was delicious and it was a lovely chance to catch up with old friends and make new ones.

-Nicola Peddie from the FOL organised a lovely gathering for Loretto’s Scottish Borders parents on Friday 27 November 2019 at The Buccleuch Arms in St Boswells.
-28 folk had a fun, social time in the Boardroom and there was a festive buzz with chatter around the Christmas tree.
-The food was excellent and families are looking forward to meeting up at the Christmas coffee, Haggis Hop and the next Borders gathering.
+Nicola Peddie from the FOL organised a lovely gathering for Loretto’s Scottish Borders parents on Friday 27th November at The Buccleuch Arms in St Boswells.
+28 folk had a fun, social time in the boardroom and there was a festive buzz with chatter around the Christmas tree.
+The food was excellent and families are looking forward to meeting up at the Christmas coffee, Haggis Hop at the next Borders gathering.

 Mobile Phone Policy Focus group: 22nd November 2019